Fengtian clique: Foreign relations

 Manchuria, during the Xinhai Revolution, was looked upon by foreign powers as an easy target for its industry, land, and economic benefits.
 In 1911, the Japanese and Russians, seeing an opportunity, decided to divide Manchuria.
 However, the director of the Mantetsu, Nakamura Yoshikoto, believed that encouraging the revolutionaries would directly lead to an easy full occupation of Manchuria by Japan.
 Throughout the revolution, Zhao Erxun and Zhang Zuolin managed to preserve order in the provinces, avoiding a Japanese invasion.
 In 1912, Zhang cracked down on a Japanese–Manchu plot to create an independent Manchuria.

 In order to cement their control over Manchuria during the Republican era, Russia and Japan continued to invest in railroads.
 Japan forced the Twenty-One Demands (shortened to thirteen after initial negotiations) as an ultimatum to President Yuan Shikai, extending their territorial lease, allowing subjects to have land loaned to them, and giving them the rights to the Jilin–Changchun Railway.
-Another Japanese coup was planned in 1915, but was canceled.
+Another Japanese coup was planned in 1915 but was aborted.
 The Japanese continued to exert their influence in China through loans, abandoning their aggressive stance.
 In 1918, the Japanese lent Duan Qirui the Nishihara Loans, of which ten million yen for the Jilin-Huining Railway and thirty million for developing industries in Jilin and Heilongjiang.
 Twenty more were used to invest in planned railways.
 However, most of the money was used to fund Duan Qirui's army and was used in the Zhili–Anhui War.
 Zhang Zuolin in Mukden borrowed three million more from Japan to reorganize his finances.

 Throughout the late 1910s and early 1920s, Western Great Powers tried to limit Japanese influence in China.
 The Washington Conference of 1921 was seen by the Imperial Japanese Army as an attempt by the West to obstruct Japanese influence.
 In order to preserve their influence, Japan supported Zhang Zuolin as long as it benefited them.
 Sir Charles Elliot, British ambassador to Japan, noted that the Japanese, "while anxious to keep on good terms with [Zhang Zuolin], thought it unwise to commit themselves unreservedly to the support of any one Chinese party.”